Ko-fi/kofi-wordpress-button/Readme.txt

 = 1.3.5 =
 * Fix plugin translations not being loaded
 * Fix overzealous escaping being applied to HTML elements
+* Fix undefined index error sometimes occuring if a page has not been saved

 = 1.3.4 =
 * Fix fatal error on outdated versions of PHP